-The secret to starting a profitable NFT profile is to first become well versed with the basics of how they are created, bought, sold, marketed and opportunities they can explore using navigating web3 applications
+The secret to starting a profitable NFT profile is first to become well versed with the basics of how they are created, bought, sold, and marketed and opportunities they can explore using navigating web3 applications.

 Create your original piece

-The tip-off here is to know that art is subjective and so different buyers or collectors could decide to go for different pieces at different points in time based on their needs, or based on their artistic inclination as well as future possibilities within the web3 space for what they own.
+The tip-off here is to know that art is subjective.
+So different buyers or collectors could decide to go for different pieces at different points in time based on their needs or based on their artistic inclination as well as future possibilities within the web3 space for what they own.